 One can’t just fly fish anywhere and expect to be successful right off the bat.
 There’s a learning curve, much like anything else.
-My education in fly fishing has been one day of guided fishing and one day with a friend that guides in Penn’s Creek, PA.
+My education in fly fishing was one day of guided fishing and one day with a friend who guides in Penn’s Creek, PA.

 I have better luck when it’s warm, but I’ve also netted trout in the cold of winter.
 Of course, every time I cast a fly, I’m hoping for tight lines but that doesn’t always happen.